Zffu/WorldRegenAPI/README.md

 ```

 If you're having trouble, please submit a GitHub issue.
-The self hosted Maven repo gig is new to me :]

 See [LICENSE.md](LICENSE.md) for license information.

-It is unlikely you will encounter any issues with other versions given how the API operates under the hood (no NMS, packets, etc).
-However, as in all software, there will be issues and bugs.
-Open a GitHub issue if you find something that needs to be fixed.